On Some prevailing misconceptions about Blockchain

 h.
 Data localization is not guaranteed if we use off the shelf blockchain – as the data will be replicated worldwide.
 But for e-governance you will not put data on bitcoin or Ethereum or something of the kind that is replicated worldwide.
 You will use private blockchain run by nodes whose identity can always be established by their cryptographic identity (digital certificates).
 So, all e-governance data will reside on blockchain that will entirely reside on nodes within the country.
 Also, as explained before, blockchain does not have to contain all the data but metadata about data from which data cannot be inferred.

 i.
-Government must regulate blockchain technology:, Lot of government agencies seem to think so but no one seems to know what to regulate.
+Government must regulate blockchain :, Lot of government agencies seem to think so but no one seems to know what to regulate.
 In my view, regulation may be needed in the future once it is clear where and in what manner blockchain technology is being used in the country.
 It seems too premature to consider regulation as a policy.
 The policy framework can be updated in the future after letting the technology being used extensively.
 Surely, the cryptocurrency should be regulated – and probably not be used until it is well understood by the RBI.
 I will write about dangers of cryptocurrency in countries like India in a different note.

 Overall, I think before we put forth a policy that becomes binding on all government departments – we need to seriously create a very large-scale awareness drive with extensive training programs – in the government sector.
 The stake holders playing in this field understands blockchain but many of them know it in silos.
 So, companies dealing with cryptocurrency blockchains seem to have many of the above misconceptions as well.
 Companies dealing with supply chain blockchain do not find the restrictions on cryptocurrency very understandable and so on.